manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

    - https://spdx.org/licenses/CC-BY-NC-ND-2.5.html
    - (C) 2020 Manifold Finance, Inc. -->

-# General Eligibility Requirements of Network and Clearing Participants.
+# General Eligibility Requirements of Network and Clearing Participants

 (a) The Network and Clearinghouse imposes eligibility requirements for Network and Clearing Participants, and may modify these requirements in